 The review process considers the control environment and the major business risks faced by the Group.
 Such risks include, but are not limited to:

-- the protection of the environment;
+- protection of the environment;

-- the relationship with local partners;
+- relationship with local populations;

 - weather and natural disasters;